-A well-designed and put-together newsfeed in a social media application, for example, stimulates the production of endorphin that in turn elicits satisfaction, thus leading people to go back to it multiple times a day.
+A well-designed and put-together newsfeed in a social media application, for example, stimulates the production of endorphins that in turn elicits satisfaction, thus leading people back to it multiple times a day.
 It’s a habit.

 Your brain is wired to seek rewarding experiences.
 And it decides on what it considers rewarding in milliseconds.
 It’s all about gut feelings.
 Our reflexes and our instinct work faster than thoughts and rational thinking.

-This is the same thin slicing mechanism that instinctively creates a first impression of people or situations, helps us define what rewarding is and warns us when a situation doesn’t seem trustworthy.
+This is the same thin slicing mechanism that instinctively creates a first impression of people or situations, helps us define what is rewarding to us, and warns us when a situation doesn’t seem trustworthy.

-A company can add value by becoming a habit that doesn’t interrupt or delays other activities but that streamlines them.
+A company can add value by becoming a habit that doesn’t interrupt or delay other activities.

-Social media platforms managed to fill little gaps in our everyday life like when we’re at the bus stop or when we stand in line waiting for our chai latte to be ready.
+Social media platforms manage to fill little gaps in our everyday life like when we’re at the bus stop or when we stand in line waiting for our morning coffee.

 These little empty moments used to be far from being perceived as rewarding.
 Mobile technology and social media add a perceived value to these moments.

-People often feel compelled to check their FB messenger as soon as they’re notified of an incoming message.
+People often feel compelled to check their Facebook messenger as soon as they’re notified of an incoming message.